 Because of a substantial drop in the cherry export market, domestic dealers report an improvement in the quality of cherry available and also a drop in price.
-For many retail dealers, the cost of cherry has dropped substantially within the last year, which combined with the increased quality, has maintained sales at a reasonable level during a difficult time for wood markets.
+For many retail dealers, the cost of cherry has dropped about $1/bf within the last year which, combined with the increased quality, has maintained sales at a reasonable level during a difficult time for wood markets.
 But even for some veteran wood dealers, it is currently a confusing business.

 Retail prices for 100 bf of kiln-dried, 4/4 FAS black cherry, surfaced on two sides, ranged from $5.10 to $6/bf in the Northeast; $5.45 to $6/bf in the Southeast; $5.20 to $6.10/bf in the Midwest; and $6.40 to $7/bf in the West.